jarvelov/vue-form-json-schema/docs/README.md

 ##### Use any Vue component or HTML element!

 There are *no prebuilt components* for you to puzzle your form together with.
-Instead you can use any component or element which emits and event, custom or native.
+Instead you can use any component or element which emits an event, custom or native.

 > Note that essentially all Vue components that uses `v-model` emits an `input` (or similar) event.
 [See Vue's guide for more info](https://vuejs.org/v2/guide/components.html#Form-Input-Components-using-Custom-Events)